Using SIG-E-CAPS to Help Depression – Introduction

 - The most prescribed antidepressants increase serotonin levels in your brain.

-- But how do they do this?
+- But how do these antidepressants do this?

 - They block specific receptors—think of them as “vacuum” cells—from re-absorbing serotonin.

-This is why antidepressants are often called “SSRIs”—because, they are “selective” serotonin reuptake inhibitors.
+This is why antidepressants are often called “SSRIs”—because they are selective serotonin reuptake inhibitors.